 Picking Up Airs: Hearing the Music in Joyce’s Text edited by Ruth H. Bauerle

-Dubliners by James Joyce, edited by Hans Walter Gabler, by Walter Hettche
+Dubliners by James Joyce, edited by Hans Walter Gabler and Walter Hettche

-A Portrait of the Artist as a Young Man by James Joyce, edited by Hans Walter Gabler, by Walter Hettche
+A Portrait of the Artist as a Young Man by James Joyce, edited by Hans Walter Gabler and Walter Hettche

 A Portrait of the Artist as a Young Man by James Joyce, edited by R. B. Kershner